McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 ---

 Finally !
-Having set up the config and `site.css`, running `npm run build` will take the Tailwind-flavored `site.css` and feeds it through whatever tools are listed in `postcss.config.js` top-down and output vanilla CSS to `site.min.css`
+Having set up the configs and `site.css`, running `npm run build` will take the Tailwind-flavored `site.css` and feeds it through whatever tools are listed in `postcss.config.js` top-down and output vanilla CSS to `site.min.css`

 ---